Cyber Resilience Act (CRA)

 For e-health:

-• Medical devices with CE marking under the MDR (Medical Devices Regulation) or IVDR (In Vitro Diagnostic Regulation) are not subject to the CRA, as these already cover digital security.
+• Medical devices bearing a CE marking under the MDR (Medical Devices Regulation) or IVDR (In Vitro Diagnostic Regulation) are not subject to the CRA, as these regulations already cover digital security.

-• Otherwise, an application, software, or connected object not covered by sector-specific regulations may be considered a "product with digital elements" and is therefore subject to CRA requirements.
+• Otherwise, an application, software, or connected device not covered by sector-specific regulations may be considered a "product with digital elements" and is therefore subject to the CRA’s requirements.

 When?